 The term “authentic voice” has been so over-simplified, and so casually

 and glibly overused, that it can sometimes seem like a meaningless cliché.

 That core knowledge may be particularly important for women who work in predominantly male fields, but the truth is, that knowledge is essential for any of us, if we want to be strong, grounded, mature, and happy people.
 Unfortunately, no matter what anyone promises, there are no simple formulas or answers as to how a woman finds that voice, and then learns how to hold onto it and use its power to help her create a more meaningful, impactful, and happy life.
 It’s a challenging and complex process, and each woman’s journey is unique.

-Lane doesn't try to package what she’s learned into simple answers.
-But what she does, both in her coaching and in her book, is use her own experience and research to help guide women as they explore their own answers.
-Because although every woman’s path is different, Lane’s research revealed that there are patterns to our individual searches; common elements we all need to address along the way, and common hazards we need to avoid.
+Lane knows better than to package what she’s learned into simple answers.
+But what Lane does, in her coaching, her column, and her book, is use her own experience and research to help guide women as they explore their own answers.
+Because although every woman’s journey may be unique, Lane’s research revealed that there are patterns to our individual searches; common elements we all need to address along the way, and common hazards we need to avoid.
 Using those patterns as a framework, she helps women ask the right questions, question the important answers, reframe their assumptions, learn to explore more confidently, and figure out what jobs and career paths are most likely to make them happy in the long run.

-Click here for more information on Lane’s research and writing on women’s voices, or to inquire about having her work with you or your organization.
+Click here to contact Lane about coaching support or to inquire about having her work with your organization.